bradleyboy/yarsk/Readme.md

 You can then view your app at `http://[yourgithubusername].github.io/[reponame]`.
 For example, you can load this demo at http://bradleyboy.github.io/yarsk.

+## Modifying the HTML

+The HTML file is generated using the `conf/tmpl.html` file.
+This file is used for both the development and production build.

 ## Tests

 The tests use Karma, Mocha and Chai through PhantomJS.
 See the example test in `app/Application/__tests__/index.js`.
 The test suite can be run like so: